AhilanPonnusamy/App-Modernization-framework-reference-implementation/README.md

 1. Enter the folder path for the Spring petclinic application and Load the project structure e.g. spring-petclinic/src/main/resources/templates (User Interface layer)
 ![App UI](./images/LoadfProject_main.png)

-2. Select **createOrUpdateOwnerForm.html** under owners folder and click on **Generate Requirements** button on **File Workbench** tab.
-The system will display the generated requirements in a text box, make necessary changes and save the requirments by adding a new module name called "Owners" from the "Select a module name/tag" drop down.
+2. Select **createOrUpdateOwnerForm.html** under owners folder and click on **Generate Requirements** button under the **File Workbench** tab.
+The system will display the generated requirements in a text box, make necessary changes and save the requirments by adding a new module name called "owners" from the "Select a module name/tag" drop down.
 ![App UI](./images/SaveRequirments_main.png)

 3. Repeat the process and save generated requirements for all files under owners, pets and vets folders.
-Make sure to enter/select the appropriate module name before saving the requiements. e.g. All requirement files under vets should be saved with **vets** as the module name etc. **This step is important to group the related requirments together in the following steps.**
+Make sure to enter/select the appropriate module name before saving the requiements. e.g. All requirement files under vets should be saved with **vets** as the module name etc. **This step is important to group all related requirments together which will be used in the following steps.**

 >[!NOTE]
 >You may use the **Generated Requirement Files** tab functionality to edit the requirement files at any time once the requirements are created.

 4. Navigate to the **Functional Requirements Workbench** tab.
-Select "<All>" as the grouping name and click on ** Generate Functional Requirements ** button to generate consolidated requirements for owners, pets and vets interaction layer.
+Select "\<All\>" as the grouping name and click on ** Generate Functional Requirements ** button to generate consolidated requirements for owners, pets and vets interaction layer.
 Review, make necessary edit/ add new requirements and save the requirements file.
 ![App UI](./images/Generate_Consolidate_Requirements.png)

 >[!NOTE]